S73f4n/NanoSpector/README.md

-# Nanonis Viewer
+# NanoSpector

-Welcome to NanonisViewer a small program that allows you to quickly view images and spectra saved by Specs Nanonis software (https://www.specs-group.com/nanonis/).
-NanonisViewer works best if you save your files in one directory, that you can select to browse all viewable files.
+Welcome to NanoSpector a small program that allows you to quickly view images and spectra saved by [SPECS Nanonis software](https://www.specs-group.com/nanonis/).
+NanoSpector works best if you save your files in one directory, that you can select to browse all viewable files.

 ## Screenshots